flyfj/tinyimage/readme.md

-# DeepImage
+# TinyImage

-DeepImage is a lightweight image object library (despite it's called 'deep').
+TinyImage is a lightweight image object library.

-Given there are various image processing and computer vision libraries out there, DeepImage can serve as a unifed interface for image data to easily enable exchange between different formats.
+Given there are various image processing and computer vision libraries out there, TinyImage can serve as a high level interface for image data to easily enable exchange between different formats.

 Only python 3 is tested now.